LuxLavalier/LuxLavalier.github.io/assembly/case.md

    <img src="/assets/img/assembly/case/PXL_20220915_202424544.jpg" class="img-thumbnail" />

 1. Gently thread and hand-tighten the M2 screws, making sure not to pinch the wires.
-   Do not over-tighten the screws, or the threads in the acrylic holes can strip.
+   Do not over-tighten the screws, or the threads in the acrylic holes might strip.

+   The screws should not go all the way through the acrylic.
+There should be about 1mm of space between the end of the screw and the front of the acrylic.

    <img src="/assets/img/assembly/case/PXL_20220915_202548413.jpg" class="img-thumbnail" />